urbit/docs/concepts/technical-overview.md

 ### Azimuth

-Azimuth is a general-purpose public-key infrastructure (PKI) on the Ethereum blockchain, used as a decentralized ledger for Urbit identities that we call **points**.
-Having a point is necessary to use the Urbit network, which makes it important to have a neutral ledger to determine who owns what.
+Azimuth is a general-purpose public-key infrastructure (PKI) on the Ethereum blockchain, used as a decentralized ledger for what are known as **Urbit identities**, or simply **identities**.
+Having an identity is necessary to use the Urbit network, which makes it important to have a neutral ledger to determine who owns what.

 Azimuth is not, however, part of the Urbit stack.
 Azimuth is a parallel system that can be used as a generalized identity system for other projects.
-Azimuth "touches" the Urbit ecosystem when a point is used to boot a virtual computer on the Urbit network for the first time.
-When that happens, the point considered **linked** to Azimuth and the point’s full powers are available for use.
-Once a point is linked, it cannot be unlinked.
+Azimuth "touches" the Urbit ecosystem when an Urbit identity is used to boot a virtual computer on the Arvo network for the first time.
+When that happens, the identity considered **linked** to Azimuth and the identity's full powers are available for use.
+Once an identity is linked, it cannot be unlinked.

 A metaphor might make the relationship between these two systems to understand:
 Azimuth is the bank vault that stores the deed to your house.
 The Urbit network